The Philadelphia Foundation

-Philadelphia Foundation is one of the country’s first publicly supported community foundations and the largest devoted to improving lives in Greater Philadelphia.
+Philadelphia Foundation is one of the country’s first publicly supported community foundations and the largest devoted to improving lives in the Philadelphia metropolitan area.
 For more than a century, it has partnered with community members, civic and business leaders, and nonprofit organizations to respond to local needs and create opportunities for lasting impact.

 Serving Philadelphia, Bucks, Chester, Delaware, and Montgomery counties in Pennsylvania, as well as Camden and Burlington counties in New Jersey, Philadelphia Foundation plays a dynamic role as civic catalyst, funder, convener, and trusted partner.
 The foundation advances the region’s economic, social, and civic vitality through grantmaking, capacity-building support for nonprofits, and scholarships, while also tackling complex community challenges.
 Its work focuses on long-term impact by addressing issues such as economic mobility, community violence, and civic leadership.

 Since August 2015, Philadelphia Foundation has been led by President and CEO Pedro A. Ramos.

 History

 Philadelphia Foundation was established as a "community trust" by the Fidelity Trust Company in December 1918.
 The original committee overseeing fund distribution included five members: one appointed by the Pennsylvania governor, one appointed by the senior judge of the U.S. District Court for Eastern Pennsylvania, one appointed by the judge of the Orphans’ Court, and two appointed by the Board of Directors of the Fidelity Trust Company.
 For over a century, community members, civic and business sector leaders, and nonprofit organizations have turned to Philadelphia Foundation for partnership and collaboration in responding to community needs and creating opportunities for impact.